 Switch to the Lustre deployment configuration directory by executing the following command:

 Deployment Manager uses a YAML file to provide deployment configuration.
 This YAML file details the configuration of the deployment, such as the Lustre version to deploy, and the machine instance types to deploy.
-The file is configured by default to deploy in a new project without any quota increases, however you may increase or decrease the instance profiles or capacity as desired for this codelab.
+The file is configured by default to deploy in a new project without any quota increases, however you may change the machine type or capacity as desired for this codelab.
 This codelab is written to use these defaults, so if you do make any changes you must carry those changes throughout this codelab to avoid errors.
-In production, we recommend at least a 32 vCPU instance for the MDS node, and at least an 8 or 16 vCPU instance for the OSS nodes, depending on storage capacity and type.
+In production, we recommend at least a 32 vCPUs instance for the MDS node, and at least an 8 or 16 vCPUs instance for the OSS nodes, depending on storage capacity and type.

 To review or edit the YAML file in the Cloud Shell session, open the deployment configuration YAML file